 Recently, there have been reports of people trying to pass their dogs off as service dogs in order to bring them to areas normally limited to dogs, such as public transportation, housing, or restaurants.
 This can harm individuals who have disabilities and rely on service dogs to keep us safe and support us in public spaces.
 Additionally, untrained dogs being passed off as service dogs pose safety risks to working service dog teams.

 Psychiatric service dogs are often confused with Emotional Support Animals (ESAs).
-The biggest difference between ESAs and service dogs is that ESAs are not trained to perform a specific job or task, and they do not have all of the public access rights of a service dog (with the exception of air travel, in some cases, and housing).
+The biggest difference between ESAs and service dogs is that ESAs are not trained to perform a specific job or task, and they do not have the public access rights of a service dog.

 Under the law, all service dogs are considered the same, regardless of the handler’s disability.
 People with “invisible disabilities,” including psychiatric disabilities, often face some of the most access challenges when they are wrongly denied entry to businesses because of the presence of their service dog.
 Legally, businesses are not able to ask for documentation.
 They can ask two questions: Is the dog a service dog?
 What task has the dog been trained to perform?
 If the handler confirms the dog is a service dog, they must be allowed access.